thenewdarling/CurseOfStrahd/Session Recaps/Session 28.md

 The party stand before the door, already covered in viscera, Arabelle quickly quaffing a healing potion to keep her out of Magda's bloodlust radar.

-For the first time in the campaign, the party enter [[Castle Ravenloft]].
+For the first time in the campaign, the party enter [[Wiki/Places of Interest/Castle Ravenloft]].

 Ghostly dancers long since dead waltz around the courtyard, completely unaware of the party's presence.
 The party pass a statue of [[Yalom]], with large angel wings from his back.
 It appears he too has been petrified.